Chia-Network/actions/label-conflict/README.md

 This action tries to resolve issues found in [eps1lon/actions-label-merge-conflict](https://github.com/eps1lon/actions-label-merge-conflict)
 - It tries to check conflict status of PRs which share the same base(target) branch as the PR triggering the action.
-  For example, if we have 20 PRs which target to `main` branch, and we push commits to one of the 20 PRs, it tries to check conflict for all the 20 PRs between `main` and adds/removes conflict labels for those 19 irrelevant PRs.
+  For example, if you have 20 PRs which target to `main` branch, and you push commits to one of the 20 PRs, it tries to check conflict for all the 20 PRs between `main` and adds/removes conflict labels for those 19 irrelevant PRs.
 - When conflict status turns out to be "UNKNOWN", it retries GraphQL request after retry interval.
   The problem is, that if conflict statuses of 3 PRs are "UNKNOWN",